-Australia is implementing a ban on cosmetic testing on animals.
+Cosmetic testing on animals is banned in Australia.
 The ban commenced on 1 July 2020 and means new ingredients used exclusively in cosmetics that are manufactured in, or imported into Australia cannot use information from animal testing to prove safety.

 Australia’s ban on the use of animal test data for cosmetics: